martinschaible/guide-for-installing-a-mail-server-with-SmarterMail-on-AlmaLinux/README.md

 I'll also describe how to install and configure **Rspamd** on the same server.

-Of course, I've obtained a lot of information from various SmarterTools sources and used it here.<br>
+Of course, I've obtained a lot of information from various SmarterTools sources and used it here.
+The idea was to create a chronological and complete guide.<br>
-:collision: This guide doesn't replace the SmarterTools articles, but rather complements them.
-The idea was to create a chronological and complete guide.
+:collision: This guide doesn't replace the SmarterTools articles, but rather complements them.<br>

+And now it starts:

 :link: [Click here to go to the Wiki](../../wiki)